Screenly/cli/mcpb/README.md

 - Organise content with asset groups and labels
 - Share a playlist with another team
 - Inspect Edge Apps, their settings, and their instances
+- Publish a Claude Artifact or HTML page as an Edge App, and push HTML updates as new revisions

 ## Capabilities

-The bundle exposes 33 tools.
+The bundle exposes 34 tools.
 Every tool is annotated so Claude knows whether it only reads data or modifies your account, which means Claude will ask for confirmation before doing anything destructive.